AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md

 `Favicon and Page title`

-You can customize how your *Workfront Proof* pages are presented in the browsers by setting your own favicon image (.ICO file) (11) and Page title (12) - these will be displayed&nbsp;in the browsers' tabs/windows headers for all the account pages.
+You can customize how your `Workfront Proof` pages are presented in the browsers by setting your own favicon image (.ICO file) (11) and Page title (12) - these will be displayed&nbsp;in the browsers' tabs/windows headers for all the account pages.
 ![Favico_and_Page_title.png](assets/favico-and-page-title-350x95.png)

 >[!NOTE]
 >
->&nbsp;Your favicon will be displayed also in&nbsp;the headers of the *Workfront Proof* Viewer windows for all the *proofs* created on your account.
+>Your favicon will be displayed also in the headers of the `Workfront Proof` Viewer windows for all the `proofs` created on your account.

 `Help links`